ArgonneDetectorGroup/anl_fridge_control/README.rst

 Here, those driver files are stored as He4p.txt, He4s.txt, He3ICp.txt, He3ICs.txt,
 He3UCp.txt, and He3UCs.txt.

-The PowerSupply class is set up to retrieve text files from the he10_fridge_control/Lauren directory, by the name of the text file.
+The PowerSupply class is set up to retrieve text files from anl_fridge_control/control, by the name of the text file.
 PowerSupply objects are called as such:

 .. code:: python